CSEANZ/FutureDev2016/samples/CognitiveSampleApps/readme.md

 You will need to set up your app secrets using the instructions [here](https://github.com/MSFTAuDX/FutureDev2016/blob/master/docs/appsecrets.md).

+Once you have the key you will need to set the secret value "CognitiveServicesKey" for the console app.

+In the UWP, press "K" when the app boots and enter the key.

 ## .NET Core Console App

 The console app takes an image file as an argument and passes back the identified result.